Empanada Dough

 Ingredients for empanada dough recipe arranged in bowls, from top to bottom: salt, butter, water, flour and egg.

 You only need 5 ingredients, including water, to make this empanada dough.
 You probably have everything in your kitchen right now!
-Scroll down to the recipe card for exact amounts.
+Scroll down to the recipe card below for the full ingredient list and exact amounts!

 • Butter: Use cold unsalted butter, cut into cubes.
 For a traditional empanada dough, use lard.

-• Warm Water: It helps bind the dough.
-Some families use milk.
+• Warm Water: You need a liquid to help bind the dough.
+I have always used water, but some families use milk.

-• Egg: Whisk and bring to room temperature.
+• Egg: Whisk and bring to room temperature before beginning.

 Crisp, golden and flaky empanadas after cooking on a wire cooling rack.